intel-analytics/ipex-llm/python/llm/example/GPU/vLLM-Serving/README.md

 ### 0. Environment

-To use Intel GPUs for deep-learning tasks, you should install the XPU driver and the oneAPI Base Toolkit 2024.1.
-Please check the requirements at [here](https://www.intel.com/content/www/us/en/docs/oneapi/installation-guide-linux/2024-1/overview.html).
+To use Intel GPUs for deep-learning tasks, you should install the XPU driver and the oneAPI Base Toolkit 2025.0.1.
+Please check the requirements at [here](https://www.intel.com/content/www/us/en/docs/oneapi/installation-guide-linux/2025-0/overview.html).

+Besides, you may also want to install the latest compute runtime at [here](https://github.com/intel/compute-runtime/releases)

 After install the toolkit, run the following commands in your environment before starting vLLM GPU:
 ```bash